AutoResearch/autora/docs/experiment-runner/index.md

 # Experiment Runner Overview

-AutoRA includes tools for running synthetic and real-world experiments.
+``autora`` includes tools for running synthetic and real-world experiments.

 ![Overview](../img/experiment_runner.png)

 For synthetic experiments, these tools consist of ground-truth models from various disciplines that can be used to generate synthetic data.
 For real-world experiments, these tools consist of (i) experimentation managers, (ii) recruitment managers, and (iii) experiment runners, which combine experimentation managers with recruitment managers.
-Experimentation managers facilitate communication of conditions and observations between AutoRA and environments in which experiments are hosted.
+Experimentation managers facilitate communication of conditions and observations between ``autora`` and environments in which experiments are hosted.
 Recruitment managers facilitate recruitment and coordination of study participants.

 Experiment runner tools may take in information about new experimental conditions or entire experiments.
-The following table includes the various experiment runner tools currently implemented in AutoRA.
+The following table includes the various experiment runner tools currently implemented in ``autora``.

 | Name                                  | Links                                                                                                                                                                                                          | Description                                                                                                                                                     |
 |---------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------|